Generalized fibre sums of 4-manifolds and the canonical class

 \subsection{Definition of the symplectic form on $X$}

 We first recall the definition of the symplectic generalized fibre sum by the construction of Gompf \cite{Go}.
-Let $(M,\omega_M)$ and $(N,\omega_N)$ be closed, symplectic 4-manifolds and $\Sigma_M,\Sigma_N$ embedded symplectic surfaces of genus $g$.
-Denote the symplectic generalized fibre sum is constructed using the following lemma.
+Let $(M,\omega_M)$ and $(N,\omega_N)$ be closed, symplectic 4-manifolds and $\Sigma_M,\Sigma_N$ embedded symplectic surfaces of genus $g$ and self-intersection zero.
+The symplectic generalized fibre sum is constructed using the following lemma.
 First we make the following definition: \begin{defn} Recall that we have fixed trivializations of tubular neighbourhoods $\nu\Sigma_M$ and $\nu\Sigma_N$ determined by the framings $\tau_M$ and $\tau_N$.
 Let $\phi\colon \partial\nu\Sigma_M\rightarrow\partial\nu\Sigma_N$ be the gluing diffeomorphism.
 We also choose an auxiliary framing $\tau_N'$ such that in the framings $\tau_M$ and $\tau_N'$ the gluing diffeomorphism is given by the trivial diffeomorphism